-• The Total samples is the number of times the program counter was sampled.
-It is sampled once for each overflow, or once each time the hardware counter exceeds the specified value.

-- The Counter name (number) indicates the hardware counter used in the experiment.
+- The Total samples is the number of times the program counter was sampled.
+It is sampled once for each overflow, or once each time the hardware counter exceeds the specified value. - The Counter name (number) indicates the hardware counter used in the experiment.
 In this case, hardware counter 26 counts the number of times a value required in a calculation was not available in secondary cache.
-For a complete list of the hardware counters and their numbers, see Table 7, page 59. - The Counter overflow value is the number at which the hardware counter overflows, or exceeds its preset value.
+For a complete list of the hardware counters and their numbers, see Table 4-3, page 63. - The Counter overflow value is the number at which the hardware counter overflows or exceeds its preset value.
 In this case, the value is 131, which is the default.
-You can change the overflow value by setting the SPEEDSHOP_HWC_COUNTER_OVERFLOW environment variable to a value larger than 0. - The Total counts is the total number of times a value was not in secondary cache when needed.
+The fdsc_hwc experiment runs the same hardware counter experiment with the preset value of 29.
+You can change the overflow value by setting the SPEEDSHOP_HWC_COUNTER_OVERFLOW environment variable to a value larger than 0, the SPEEDSHOP_HWC_COUNTER_NUMBER environment variable to 26, and running the prof_hwc experiment instead of dsc_hwc.
+(See "hwc Hardware Counter Experiments" to learn how to choose a counter overflow value.) - The Total counts is the total number of times a value was not in secondary cache when needed.
 This value is determined by multiplying the total number of samples by the overflow value; extra counts that do not cause an overflow are not recorded.